How To Protect Yourself & Others Against COVID-19

 How long does it take for symptoms to appear?

 COVID-19 symptoms tend to start after 5 days but can take up to 14 days to show after a person has been infected.
 Your child or you can pass the virus on to others before you know you have it - from up to 2 days before symptoms develop.

 What measures can help reduce the spread of COVID-19?

 In New Zealand, those at greatest risk of having severe COVID-19 symptoms have been the first to have their immunisation.

-From 1 September, everyone aged 12 and over can have their COVID-19 immunisation.
+Everyone aged 12 and over can have their COVID-19 immunisation.